Jndungue089/buzz-feed-clone-angular/README.md

 # BuzzFeed Clone in Angular
 ## Are you a Hero or a Vilain?

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.8.
 The same project was built for educationar purposes

 ## What it does?